Joshua T. S. Rosendorn

 Bio

-My name is Joshua T. S. Rosendorn (aka Joshua Schulze-Reimpell), and I’m an undergraduate student at the University of Wisconsin–La Crosse (UWL), double-majoring in Psychology and Philosophy with a minor in Neuroscience.
-I earned my Abitur (secondary school degree) from the Reuchlin Gymnasium Ingolstadt (Germany) in 2022.
+My name is Joshua T. S. Rosendorn (aka Joshua Schulze-Reimpell), and I’m a graduate student at The Ohio State University (OSU), pursuing a PhD in Decision Psychology under the supervision of Dr. Ido Erev.
+I completed my undergraduate studies at the University of Wisconsin-La Crosse (UWL) in 2026, where I double-majored in Psychology and Philosophy with a minor in Neuroscience.
+I earned my Abitur (secondary school degree) from the Reuchlin-Gymnasium Ingolstadt in Germany in 2022.

 Photos